reimagined/resolve/docs/tutorial.md

 #### Modify the ShoppingList Aggregate

-Add the following command handlers to the ShoppingList aggregate to validate the aggregate and produce the corresponding events:
+Add the following command handlers to the ShoppingList aggregate to validate the commands and produce the corresponding events:

-**common/aggregates/shopping_lists.aggregate.js**
+**common/aggregates/shopping_lists.commands.js**

 ```js
 import {